jadecobra/python_tdd_exercises/source/truth table 01.rst

 * ``False`` is ``False``
 * ``True`` is ``True``

-We have not written any conditional statements yet, only boolean values and their opposites.
-We will write some in `Logical Conjunction <./TRUTH_TABLE_02_LOGICAL_CONJUNCTION.rst>`_ next
+I have not written any conditional statements yet, only boolean values and their opposites.
+I will write some in `Logical Conjunction <./TRUTH_TABLE_02_LOGICAL_CONJUNCTION.rst>`_ next